What is FLASH RT?

-Development and establishment of FLASH beamlines for pre-clinical and clinical translation
+Development of FLASH beamlines for pre-clinical and clinical translation

-The biological effects of ultra-high-dose-rate irradiation hold promise for lesser normal tissue toxicity after irradiation than irradiation delivered at conventional dose rates.
-Our published findings show that whole-brain irradiation with FLASH led to better preservation of cognitive function in mice relative to conventional dose rate irradiation.
-Specifically, FLASH led to greater preservation of dendritic spine density in the hippocampal area and led to decreased inflammatory processes as compared with conventional irradiation.
-Similar sparing was found after total abdominal irradiation, in that the function of the GI tract was preserved and survival was increased after FLASH relative to conventional irradiation.
+The biological effect of FLASH irradiation is decreased normal tissue toxicity after treatment compared to conventional radiation dose rates, while maintaining similar tumor control.
+One of our published findings show that whole-brain irradiation with FLASH led to better preservation of cognitive function in-vivo relative to conventional dose rate irradiation.
+Our present focus is found in total abdominal irradiation, showing similar sparing of the gastrointestinal tissue.
+The function of the gastrointestinal tract is preserved, there is less inflammation, and recovery is increased after FLASH relative to conventional irradiation.